RasmusAChr/PDF2Images/README.md

 # PDF 2 Images

-Convert PDF pages into images and insert them directly into your Obsidian notes, ideal for capturing key visuals like lecture slides.
-Optionally, add separator lines between images for organized and readable notes.
+Convert PDF pages into images and insert them directly into your Obsidian notes.
+Optionally, extract headers from each page and add or empty lines below each image for quick and easy-to-annotate notes.

 ## Demo
 ![demo](https://github.com/RasmusAChr/PDF2Images/blob/master/resources/demo.gif?raw=true)